GaiaViz/docs/2. Operating GaiaViz- interface and tools/Keyboard and Mouse.md

 ---
-title: Keyboard - Game Mode
+title: Keyboard and Mouse
 layout: home
-parent: Keyboard and Mouse
+parent: Interface and tools
 ---
+# Keyboard and Mouse Behaviour
+GaiaViz is designed to be controlled simultaneously by the mouse and the keyboard.
+They behave independantl

 ## Keyboard - Game Mode